damienfarrell/machine-learning-project-2/README.md

 ---

 ## **Objective**
 The aim of this project is to analyse a recorded dataset to investigate the feasibility of discriminating between different seal calls.
 The project is structured in steps to build a machine learning model that can potentially detect seal calls from audio recordings.
 While creating a fully functional detector is the ultimate goal, it may not be the final outcome of this project.
-This is Part A: Data Pre-processing.

 ---

 **Part A - (`A. data_preprocessing.ipynb`)**: Data pre-processing, including extraction and cleaning of spectrograms, and generation of “no-call” data.

-**Part B - (`B. model_selection.ipynb`)**: Model selection and training.
+**Part B - (`B. model_selection.ipynb`)**: Model selection.

 **Part C - (`C. model_refine.ipynb`)**: Refinement and optimisation of the chosen model.